clicknium/clicknium-docs/README.md

     - Check the Python environment.
     - Install Clicknium Python module, as well as `pip install clicknium`
     - Select and install the browser extensions, at least including Edge.
 Enable the extension after the installation.
     - Sign in to start for free.

     ![welcomepage](./doc/img/vscwelcome.PNG)

 _To Reopen Welcome Page: open the Command Palette: Ctrl+Shift+P, input `Clicknium:Welcome`_

-_To Enable Edge Extension: Open Edge browser, type `edge://extensions/` into address bar and enable `Clicknium Recorder` extension as below:_
+_To Enable Edge Extension: Open Edge browser, type `edge://extensions/` into the address bar and enable `Clicknium Recorder` extension as below:_

 ![enable edge extension](./doc/img/edge_extension_enable_on.png)

 ### Setup Sample Project
-- Click `Clicknium: Sample` in Welcome Page.
-Or invoke the Command Palette by pressing Ctrl+Shift+P and input `Clicknium: Sample`.
+- Click `Clicknium: Sample` on Welcome Page.
+Or invoke the Command Palette by pressing Ctrl+Shift+P and inputting `Clicknium:` Sample`.
-- Choose a path to locate sample project.
+- Choose a path to locate the sample project.

 The sample.py contains two automation samples, one is Edge web automation, and the other is notepad automation.